 Following the enactment of the Insurance Companies Act 1991, no new composite insurance licenses have been issued in Canada.
 Companies issued with composite licenses issued prior to the act are allowed to carry out both life and non-life insurance business, unless their license expires or is withdrawn.

 Foreign insurers and insurers operating in more than one province or territory are federally regulated.
 Insurers whose operations are confined to a specific province or territory are governed by the legislation of that province or territory.

 Captive insurance companies in Canada only exist in British Columbia.

-The OSFI is planning to introduce new life insurance regulatory initiatives in Canada over the period ending 2016.
+The OSFI is planning to introduce new life insurance regulatory initiatives in Canada by 2018.